5 Ways to Shop & Gift Local This Holiday Season

 1. Shop main street, and be a cooler gift giver

-The North Shore, and the Five Harbors area in particular are anchored by picturesque Main Streets.
+Long Island and especially the North Shore/Huntington area in particular are anchored by picturesque Main Streets.
 No more than 10 to 15 minutes apart from each other, these walkable shopping and dining avenues offer an array of unique and thoughtful gifting opportunities.

 2. Go online to shop local